johnridesabike/coronate/CONTRIBUTING.md

 - Add a way to manually match/unmatch players.
 - Add pages for managing a global roster outside of individual tournaments.
 - Add pages for editing a player and displaying their stats.
+- Add reording of bye signups.
+- Finalize the import/export screen.

 ## Housekeeping